8DietmarBarbarossa8/8DietmarBarbarossa8/ADCV.md

 # CV
 ## About me:
-I'm a student of the best IT-university in the World (: - )) (Belarusian State University of Informatics and Radioelectronics).
+I'm a student of the best IT-university in the World (: - )) (Belarusian State University of Informatics and Radio-electronics).
-I'm actively learning Androig using programming languages Kotlin \ java and with a wide variety of android libraries.
+I'm actively learning Android using programming languages Kotlin \ java and with a wide variety of android libraries.
 I'm a 3nd year student at the university now.
-I use all learning methods for impoving my skills: textbooks, searching google, reading documentaion, watching video-guides on YouTube, a.o.
+I use all learning methods for improving my skills: textbooks, searching google, reading documentaion, watching video-guides on YouTube, a.o.
 All this, I practice everything, that i learnt.

 ## My skills: